Tom Butler, 2017

 The basic scientific method consists of a proposed question, say, “Will an object fall to the ground?”
-Once the question has been established, a series of events must take place for the work to be respected as actual scientific research:
+[Note 4] Once the question has been established, a series of events must take place for the work to be respected as actual scientific research:

 - A literature review should be conducted and subject matter specialists consulted to determine what is already known about the question.

 For paranormalist interested in survival-related phenomena, a review of the literature must include published studies about survival subjects such as EVP.
 A point I will make here is that much of the lay-literature is not considered in a proper literature review because it is neither peer reviewed nor produced by a Ph.D.